Article

 C. How many layers of cubes can fit inside the building?

 D. What is the total volume of the building?
-Express your answer using the appropriate unit.
+Express your answer using the .

 3. Veronica Watson made a LEGO school building for her LEGO city.
 The building measures 4 centimeters long by 2 centimeters wide by 1 centimeter tall.
 What is the volume of the school building in cubic centimeters?